Reform Acts: Reform Act 1832

-1867 Reform Act
+Reform Act 1867

 The Chartists campaigned from 1838 for a wider reform.
 The movement petered out in the 1850s, but achieved most of its demands in the longer run.
 Legislative bills were introduced by the Conservatives under the urging of the Liberals.
-The 1867/8 Acts for England and Wales, Scotland, and Ireland extended the right to vote still further down the class ladder.
+The 1867/8 acts for England and Wales, Scotland, and Ireland extended the right to vote still further down the class ladder.
 In England and Wales, the reforms added just short of a million voters, including many workingmen, which doubled the electorate to almost two million.

 Like the Great Reform Act before it, the Second Reform Act also created major shock waves in contemporary British culture.
 In works such as Matthew Arnold's Culture and Anarchy and John Ruskin's The Crown of Wild Olive, contemporary authors debated whether the shift of power would create democracy that would, in turn, destroy high culture.

-1884 Reform Act
+Reform Act 1884

 A further Reform Bill was introduced in 1882 by the Liberals.
-It was passed by the Conservatives in 1884 becoming the Third Reform Act.
+The Conservative-dominated Lords passed it in 1884, opening the way for its royal proclamation, becoming the Third Reform Act.
 It was the first electoral reform act to apply to the United Kingdom as a whole.
-Only with this Act did a majority of adult males gain the right to vote in parliamentary elections.
-Along with the 1885 Redistribution Act, this tripled the electorate again, giving the vote to most agricultural laborers.
+Only with this act did a majority of adult males gain the right to vote in parliamentary elections.
+Along with the Redistribution Act 1885, this tripled the electorate again, giving the vote to most agricultural labourers.
+(Women were still barred from voting.)